sudarshanmane/sudarshanmane/README.md

 - 🔭 I’m currently working on **React Projects**
 - 🌱 I’m currently learning **ReactJs**
 - 👨‍💻 All of my projects are available at [https://sudarshan-mane-reactjs-responsive-portfolio.vercel.app/](https://sudarshan-mane-reactjs-responsive-portfolio.vercel.app/)
-- 💬 Ask me about ** HTML, CSS, JavaScript, ReactJs, React Router, Redux, Redux Saga, Java, MySQL, JDBC, JPA, Hibernate, Spring, Spring MVC, SpringBoot**
+- 💬 Ask me about ** JavaScript, ReactJs, NodeJs, ExpressJs, MongoDB**
 - 📫 How to reach me **sudarshanmane2110@gmail.com**